Amourspirit/python_ooo_dev_tools/docs/odev/part4/chapter25.rst

 |mod_list|_ example utilizes one of two classes, ``ModifyListenerAdapter`` of |mod_list_adapter_py|_
 or ``ModifyListener`` of |mod_list_py|_.
 These classes are functionally the same.
-These two class are interchangable and are for example purposes.
+These two class are interchangeable and are for example purposes.
 We also seen this in :ref:`ch04_listen_win`.

 We will focus on ``ModifyListenerAdapter`` here.